 Simple harmonic motion is the motion of a simple harmonic oscillator.
 The motion is periodic, as it repeats itself at standard intervals in a specific manner with constant amplitude.
-It is characterized by its amplitude, its period which is the time for a single oscillation, its frequency which is the number of cycles per unit time, and its phase, which determines the starting point on the sine wave.
+It is characterized by its amplitude, its period(the time for a single oscillation), its frequency(the number of cycles per unit time), and its phase(which determines the starting point on the sine wave).
 The period, and its inverse the frequency, are constants determined by the overall system, while the amplitude and phase are determined by the initial conditions (position and velocity)of that system.
 (Wikipedia, 2008).
-The general equation describing simple harmonic motion is

 where x is the displacement, A is the amplitude of oscillation, f is the frequency, t is the elapsed time, and f is the phase of oscillation.

 In this program, you have to insert a shape and set it to be a circle in the properties windows.
 Next, insert two command buttons and change the captions to start and stop respectively.
 Finally, insert a timer and set its interval to be 1000 and disabled it at start up.
 We can use the move method to move the shape1 object whose path is determined by the formula x = 500 * Cos(50 * t) .
 When you run the program, the will move in an oscillating motion as shown in the figure below:

 Timer1.Enabled = True